article / Global politics

 • Today, the federal court will hear Oregon's motion to dismiss the lawsuit filed by the Department of Justice.
 The lawsuit seeks to obtain Oregon's statewide voter registration data, with Oregon arguing that the DOJ's complaint fails to state a substantial claim.
 Previously, Oregon refused to provide an unredacted statewide voter file, instead offering voter data accessible through public records channels.
 The Department of Justice subsequently sued Oregon and its Secretary of State, Tobias Read.
 The DOJ cited the National Voter Registration Act, the Help America Vote Act, and the Civil Rights Act of 1960.
 Oregon voters and a nonprofit organization have intervened in the case, warning that providing an unredacted file would expose sensitive personal information.

-• A federal judge in Boston suggested the Trump administration consider issuing a student visa to 19-year-old Babson College student Anelly Lucia Lopez Berossa to resolve what he called a "bureaucratic snafu" in her case.
-Lopez Berossa was deported to Honduras in violation of a court order blocking her removal.
-U.S. District Judge Richard Stearns raised the visa option during a hearing yesterday.
-The government had previously acknowledged that an Immigration and Customs Enforcement (ICE) officer "made a mistake" by failing to properly flag the order prohibiting Lopez Berossa's deportation; an assistant U.S. attorney apologized on behalf of the government.
-Stearns did not immediately rule on Lopez Berossa's requests for relief—including a motion seeking to hold officials in contempt—but asked the government what remedy it proposed given that "there is a human being involved here."
+• A federal judge in Boston has suggested that the Trump administration consider issuing a student visa to 19-year-old Babson College student Annie Lucia Lopez Bellosa to resolve the alleged bureaucratic chaos surrounding her case.
+Lopez Bellosa was deported to Honduras in violation of a court order.
+U.S. District Judge Richard Stearns proposed the visa solution during a hearing yesterday.
+Previously, the government acknowledged that an Immigration and Customs Enforcement (ICE) officer made an error by failing to properly flag the order prohibiting Lopez Bellosa’s deportation; an assistant prosecutor apologized on behalf of the government.
+Stearns did not immediately rule on Lopez Bellosa’s request for relief—including a motion seeking to hold officials in contempt—but asked the government what remedy it proposed given that a real person’s life is at stake.
 (Reuters)